anthonydb/practical-sql/README.md

 ## Note to Early Access Users

-Editing and technical review of the book is in progress, so some code likely will change between now and publication in February 2018.
+Editing and technical review of the book is in progress, so some code likely will change between now and publication in 2018.
 You can follow edits in the [commit history](https://github.com/anthonydb/practical-sql/commits/master).

+## Installation and Exercises FAQ

+I'll collect answers to frequently asked questions as well as updates to installation instructions at faq-updates.md.